 Awhile back I made up some homemade superpails of oats, rice and beans.
 I found the 5 gallon mylar bags difficult to work with and a little difficult to seal.
 After that experience I decided that the largest bag I was going to mess with was probably going to be around the 2 1/2 gallon size.

-3 – great value elbows enriched macaroni product, 3 pound boxs
+- 3 – great value elbows enriched macaroni product, 3 pound boxes

 To extend the life of the food items stored in mylar bags, a 1,000cc oxygen absorber will be inserted into each bag.
 The 1,000cc units are a little large for 1/2 gallon bags.
 Instead of buying 2 different size 02 absorbers, 1 size for the 1/2 mylar bags and 1 size for the 1 gallon, I bought 1 size 02 absorber.

 Old fashioned oats – I wanted a heavy oat that could be used to cook with, as well as make oatmeal or oatmeal cookies.